NARVS1999/PORTFOLIO/README.md

         *mobile
         *tablet
         *laptop/desktop
-    2. Build a porfolio website that have a dark mode feature
+    2. Build a portfolio website that have a dark mode feature

 ## Features/Scope:
     1. responsive website